sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Pools-Build-Dependency.md

 ---
 ## Automate Extraction and Deployment of  Synapse Dedicated Environments using Azure DevOps

-There are many scenarios where you want to re-create your synapse dedicated pool environment in another environment.Your company may want to copy the environment without the data to recreate an environment for development / other purposes.
+There are many scenarios where you want to re-create your synapse dedicated pool environment in another environment.Your company may want to copy the environment without the data to recreate an environment.

 While dealing with this on restrictive environments , performing this operation needs higher rights.